 An Insight into Recipe Copyright Law: Who Owns Piedmont Peppers?Posted by Mr WDC Aug 14, 2016

-Still, concrete guidelines would be useful.
-As a blogger one is continually presented with potential conflict on these matters.
+As a blogger, concrete guidelines would be useful.
+I am continually presented with conflict on these matters.
 For instance, I know that Giorgio Locatelli admits that there is only one original recipe in his Made in Italy cook book.
 Yet, apart from a couple of instances the remaining recipes are uncredited.
 Does this mean that all his other recipes are based on standard recipes?
-Take a ragu for a lasagne – this must be categorised as a standard recipe which every Italian household knows how to make – there is no written original recipe, no unique methods, no inspired and distinctive ingredients and certainly no copyright.
-So if I follow Giorgio’s recipe and put it in this blog do I credit my source?
+Take a ragu for a lasagne – this must be categorised as a standard recipe (which every Italian household knows how to make).
+There is no written original recipe, no unique methods, no inspired and distinctive ingredients and certainly no copyright.
+So if I follow Giorgio’s recipe for ragu and put it in my blog do I credit Giorgio as my source?

 Piedmont peppers are another case in point.
-Elizabeth David came across them in her travels while writing Italian Food.
-Delia Smith picks up the trail, saying that the Italian chef Franco Taruschio at the Walnut Tree Inn, in Wales, put the dish on his menu.
-Simon Hopkinson, ate it at the Walnut Tree and put it on his menu at his London restaurant Bibendum, where Delia ate it.
-She reproduces the recipe for everybody to copy and enjoy.
-Simon does relay the same story in his book, Roast chicken and other stories.
+Elizabeth David came across them on her travels while writing Italian Food.
+Delia Smith picks up the trail and says that the Italian chef Franco Taruschio, at the Walnut Tree Inn in Wales, put the dish on his menu.
+Simon Hopkinson, ate them at the Walnut Tree and put the dish on his menu at the Bibendum in London, which is where Delia had them.
+She reproduces the recipe for everybody to enjoy.
+Simon relays the same story in his book, Roast chicken and other stories.
 But I have seen the same recipe by Nigel Slater, Skye Gyngell and countless others – none mention Simon, Franco or Elizabeth.
 It would seem that Slater, Gyngell et al deem the recipe to be common knowledge and therefore common property…

-Delia’s and Simon’s stories affectionately tell of happy experiences when eating a something new and delicious for the first time.
-The trail of connections leading back into the past adds extra texture and interest to their stories rather than shedding any light on the origins of the baked peppers.
+Delia’s and Simon’s stories affectionately recall happy experiences whilst eating something new and delicious for the first time.
+The trail of personalities leading back into the past adds extra texture and interest to their stories.
+But none of their writing shed light on the origins of baked peppers.

 Post a Comment